oasisprotocol/oasis-core/docs/rpc.md

 ### RPC types

-Making a call to a contract moves the method name, arguments, response code, return value, and state through several messages between the client, compute node, consensus node, and contract enclave.
+Making a call to a contract moves the method name, arguments, response code, return value, and state through several messages between the client, compute node, and contract enclave.
 See the diagram below for a summary of these types.

 ![It's complicated](rpc.svg)